gaorlov/json_api_model/README.md

 end
 ```

+## Known Issues

+* Due to an open issue in `JsonApiClient` scopes are modifiable, which means that `scope.where( params )` now permanently has those params in it.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.